The University operates on a 4.00 +/- grade point system, utilizing both letter grades and S/U grades.

-A “NR” is used for courses that have been granted approval for “NR” grading.
+A “NR” is used for courses that have been granted approval for “NR” grading at the undergraduate level.
 The “NR” is assigned when the coursework requires longer than a semester to complete.
 The “NR” will be replaced by the appropriate grade when the work is completed.
 "NR" grades will roll to an "F" or "U" if not completed within one academic year of the initial grade assignment.
-Once "NR' grades have rolled to an unsatisfactory/failing grade, a grade change will not be permitted.
+Once "NR" grades have rolled to an unsatisfactory/failing, grade changes will not be permitted.

 At the discretion of the instructor, a temporary grade of Incomplete "I" may be given if you demonstrate that you could not complete the requirements of the course due to circumstances beyond your control that were not reasonably foreseeable.

 You must be passing the course at the time that an Incomplete is requested unless the instructor determines that there are extenuating circumstances to assign an Incomplete even if you are not passing the course.
 The incomplete may be assigned up through the last week of the term, which includes finals week.

 With a grade of "I", credits are not used to compute grade point average (GPA) and are not counted towards graduation.

 When completing an Incomplete grade, do NOT register for the course a second time.

 - The instructor must submit to the department chair or school director, a written notice of the specific coursework to be completed before the final grade is determined as well as reasons for the Incomplete grade; a copy is kept in the school/department and one is provided to you.